Follow us @ABBATRAVELS #ABBATRAVEL

 The ability of a system to respond to risks or threats is a fundamental feature of any type of system, resilient or otherwise.
 In order to respond when something happens to a system, the system must be able to detect, identify the risk, and rate the level of seriousness of the risk (Hollnagel, 2009).

-risk types.
+What can make responding difficult is that we cannot predict or plan for some risk types.
 The ability to steer our system’s safety when encountering challenges depends on our perception of the cues we are using to determine the nature of the current threat or risk, and how we should best respond to it.

-when required, it can actually lend flexibility and adaptability to the system.
+Because humans have the capability to circumnavigate rules when required, it can actually lend flexibility and adaptability to the system.
 In fact, there are some cases where intentionally not following the prescribed procedure is a better option (Dekker, 2001).

 4.Learning – Knowing what has happened.
 How to learn from the experience, in particular, to learn the right lessons from the right experience.

-take place on the flight deck when the event is in progress.
+A resilient system must be able to learn from experience.
+Learning can also take place on the flight deck when the event is in progress.
 However, to simply say that one should learn is not enough.

 You might also be interested in Hollngel's learnig Safety1 and Safety2.
 Click here for full write up.